-Type of Impact Category of PAP Entitlement PERMANENT LOSSES Permanent loss of structures, construction land (including loss of access to privately owned land or public land / resources).
-Owner of land Cash compensation at full replacement cost OR Replacement construction land Formal user of land (tenant) Information about land acquisition at least three months in advance of land possession entry, to enable the tenant to find other land for lease Loss of non-residential structures (fences, sheds, etc.) and infrastructure Owner of non- residential structure and infrastructure (business or economic activity) Cash compensation at full replacement cost AND Moving allowance for movable assets or assistance to move them (if required) TEMPORARY LOSSES Temporary loss of construction land.
-For users of land, this refers to access to privately owned and or public land / resources Owner of land Cash compensation at full replacement cost for temporary land occupation in the amount of lease at market prices AND Restoration of affected land and infrastructure to pre-project conditions AND Cash compensation for any lost/damaged assets (e.g. structures, fences, sheds) at replacement cost Formal user of land (tenant) Information about land acquisition at least three months in advance of land possession entry, to enable the tenant to find other land for lease Temporary loss of business income and/or sources of livelihood (economic displacement) resulting from more difficult access to land, impacts of construction related nuisances (noise, dust) Owner (business or economic activity) Cash compensation for lost net income (or estimated income and / or loss of livelihood) during the disruption period
+Type of Impact Category of PAP Entitlement structures (fences, sheds, auxiliary structures etc.) and infrastructure residential structure and infrastructure (business and building owner / building owner) (formal or informal business or economic activity) AND Moving allowance for movable assets or assistance to move them (if required) Transition support during the period it takes to re-establish the business at an alternate location (transition period compensation).
+Cash compensation for lost revenue during the construction phase and / or wages for employed workers in a form of 6 months salary as transition allowance.
+Permanent loss of access due to operation of the new road Business and building owners / Building owners Ensure similar or improved access to the location of the business.
+Assistance in providing alternative parking arrangement for the business and its clients if parking is affected.
+TEMPORARY LOSSES Temporary loss of construction land.
+For users of land, this refers to access to privately owned and or public land / resources Owner of land Cash compensation at full replacement cost for temporary land occupation in the amount of lease at market prices AND Restoration of affected land and infrastructure to pre-project conditions AND Cash compensation for any lost/damaged assets (e.g. structures, fences, sheds) at full replacement cost Formal user of land (tenant) Information about land acquisition at least three months in advance of land possession entry, to enable the tenant to find other land for lease Informal user of land Assistance to identify replacement land/ resources for use, prior to land possession entry Temporary loss of business income and/or sources of livelihood (economic displacement) resulting from more difficult access to land, impacts of construction related nuisances (noise, dust) Business and building owner (formal or informal business or economic activity) Cash compensation for lost net income (or estimated informal income and / or loss of livelihood) during the disruption period Alternative access during construction.
+If alternative access cannot be provided, cash compensation for lost revenue during the construction phase and / or wages for the duration of the impact Assistance in providing alternative parking arrangement for the business and its clients if parking is affected.